 History Of Agile Methodologies

-A group of software developers created a new method of software development to hasten the development process and provide the program to the market as soon as possible.
+A group of software developers created a new method of software development to accelerate the development process and provide the program to the market as soon as possible.

 In 2001, 17 technologists created the Agile Manifesto, which served as the official beginning of Agile.
 All 17 engineers were focused on developing a rapid, adaptable, and team-oriented methodology, thus they came up with the complete Agile project management Manifesto to figure out new ways to create software.

-It was designed to enhance and streamline the development process to find and fix errors and problems quickly and provide better projects.
+It was designed to enhance and streamline the development process and find and fix errors and problems quickly.

 How Agile Works

-Similar to a mini-project in and of itself, with a pre-determined scope of work with a backlog, design, development, testing, and deployment phases.
+Similar to a mini-project having a pre-determined scope of work with backlog, design, development, testing, and deployment phases.
 Agile uses cycles of sprints, and inside each sprint, some issues are separately created, built, and tested.